-The 1521 has a built-in nickel-metal-hydride battery pack that can power the instrument for about 18 hours before needing to be recharged.
-The battery will discharge much more quickly if the display backlight is used often.
+The 1522 has a built-in nickel-metal-hydride battery pack that can power the instrument for about 18 hours before needing to be recharged.
+The battery discharges much more quickly if the display backlight is used.
 The battery charge remaining or the message "External Power" is shown on the display when the instrument is switched on.
 The battery percentages are approximate and should be used as general guidelines when determining the length of charge remaining.

-The battery is recharged in situ (while in place) using the AC adapter that's provided.
+The battery is recharged in situ (while in place) using the AC adapter.
 Plug the AC adapter into an AC socket of the appropriate voltage as noted on the AC adapter (normally 115V, optionally 230V).
-Connect the DC plug of the adapter into the DC input of the 1521 located on the right side.
-The battery will be charged as necessary whether or not the instrument is switched
+Connect the DC plug of the adapter into the DC input of the 1522 located on the right side.
+The battery charges as necessary whether or not the instrument is switched on.
+The power control circuit inside the instrument manages battery charging and stops charging the battery automatically when it's fully charged.
+It normally takes about four hours to fully charge the battery.
+The instrument can be operated while the battery is being charged.